ngicks/elastic-type/README.md

   - This is really helpful when you define a script or an ingest pipeline, as you can store simply a long value for date.
     - Namely, `new Date().getTime()`
 - The geopoint type allows 6 different notations to store.
-  - The doc says it is `historical reasons`.
+  - The doc says it is for `historical reasons`.

+Those types, which can be unmarshalled from various notations, needs user-defined UnmarshalJSON method.
+Every types defined in `es_type` has one.

 #### MVPs

+Seemingly these types need special unmarshallers.

 - [x] Marshalling/Unmarshalling helper (Field[T any])
 - [x] binary